drugovvg/catch/README.md

 Hello, Catch team!
-I appreciate the enjoyable technical task.
-I am looking forward to your feedback.
+I appreciate the enjoyable technical task and I am looking forward to your feedback.

 For the task, I came up with the "Bird Watching Conference 2024" event.
 Accordingly, the Lead form collects data from those interested in attending the event.